 After completing this class, students should be able to:

-- Compare Christianity's central teachings and status in society with those of other major religions.
+- Compare Christianity's central teachings and status in society with those of other religions.

-- Explain how diverse Christian thinkers have responded to major social needs, political realities, and philosophical challenges.
+- Recognize and identify how Christian thinkers have responded to social needs, political realities, and philosophical challenges.